Randolph family of Virginia: Colonial Virginia

 Henry Randolph I (1623-1673), born in Little Houghton, Northamptonshire, England, emigrated to the colony of Virginia in 1642, protege of Sir William Berkeley.
-Randolph became clerk of the county court, and when Charles Norwood left the colony, Speaker Francis Moryson put forth Randoph's name for the position and the House of Burgesses selected him as its clerk.
+Randolph became clerk of the county court, and when Charles Norwood left the colony, Francis Moryson, Speaker of the House of Burgesses, put forth Randoph's name for the position and the House selected him as its clerk.
 Randolph remained such longer than anyone else in the century.

-Randolph also acquired title to land on the north side of Swift Creek in Bermuda Hundred in 1655 and built Swift Creek Mill, considered one of the first grist mills in the United States, about 1663.
+Randolph also acquired title to land on the north side of Swift Creek in Bermuda Hundred in 1655 and built Swift Creek Mill, considered one of the first gristmills in the United States, about 1663.
 The mill was located alongside Randolph's plantation.
-Henry married Judith, the daughter of speaker of the House of Burgesses Henry Soane, with whom they had a son, Captain Henry Randolph.
+Henry married Judith, the daughter of House Speaker Henry Soane, with whom they had a son, Captain Henry Randolph.
 Henry Randolph I was the uncle of William Randolph of Turkey Island in Colonial Virginia, whom Henry sponsored to emigrate to Colonial Virginia following a visit to England and Ireland in 1669 or 1670.
-He was also the half brother of Thomas Randolph, the poet of England.
+He was also the half brother of English poet Thomas Randolph.
 Henry died in Henrico County, Virginia in 1673.
 William Randolph, nephew of Henry Randolph I, resided in Colonial Virginia by 1672.
 William was a transatlantic merchant and ran a tobacco plantation.
-He represented Henrico County, Virginia at the Virginia House of Burgesses and later was Speaker of the Virginia House of Burgesses.
+He represented Henrico County at the House of Burgesses and later was House Speaker.
 He was a founding trustee of the College of William and Mary.

 Thomas Randolph of Tuckahoe and William Randolph II, sons of William Randolph, were Virginia Burgesses for Henrico County in 1720 and 1722.
-Sir John Randolph, son of William Randolph, was a Speaker of the House of Burgesses, and later Deputy Attorney General for Charles City, Prince George, and Henrico Counties.
+Sir John Randolph, son of William Randolph, was a House Speaker, and later Deputy Attorney General for Charles City, Prince George, and Henrico Counties.